-Twenty-three (24%) patients met the criteria for renal injury, defined as significantly impaired GFR and/or the presence of proteinuria and/or hypertension.
+A total of 23 (24%) patients met the criteria for renal injury, defined as significantly impaired GFR and/or the presence of proteinuria and/or hypertension.
 In the multiple logistic regression analysis (Table 4), an abnormal US appearance is almost significant (OR 5.6).